 We also need to think about adrenal hormone production and what nutrients are involved, specifically vitamin C, CoQ10, B vitamins, magnesium, calcium, and selenium.
-They are all important cofactors to helping the adrenal glands function, and get depleted quickly when they are working in overdrive.
-Typically in later stages of adrenal dysfunction, these nutrients will need to be supplemented at higher doses than whats accessible from food.
+They are all important cofactors in helping the adrenal glands function and get depleted quickly when they are working in overdrive.
+Typically in later stages of adrenal dysfunction, these nutrients will need to be supplemented at higher doses than what's accessible from food.

 Adaptogenic herbs are also great ways to support the adrenals.
 Some herbs like rhodiola and magnolia help bring down cortisol levels, while others like panax ginseng, eleutherococcus and ashwaganda help improve the body's energy levels and resistance to stress.

-What you eat has a profound effect on our stress levels.
+What you eat has a profound effect on your stress levels.
 More specifically - sugars and caffeine.
 Sugar causes our blood sugar levels to spike, which induces an insulin spike, which loads our cells with glucose and causes us to release cortisol to return those blood sugar levels back to normal.
 Moral of the story - avoid insulin spikes.
-Replace white breads and pastas with complex carbs like carrots, potatoes, beans, and grains like quinoa or brown rice.
+Replace white bread and pasta with complex carbs like carrots, potatoes, beans, and grains like quinoa or brown rice.
 Skip on dessert.

-Usually those who are stressed feel burnt out, and require coffee to get them through the day.
+Usually, those who are stressed feel burnt out and require coffee to get them through the day.
 Caffeine causes cortisol spiking, which has a negative impact if your cortisol is already too high.
-Replace the coffee with something like a green tea, which contains theanine that helps the brain respond to stress naturally.
+Replace the coffee with something like green tea, which contains theanine that helps the brain respond to stress naturally.

-My favourite acupressure point for relaxation is called LI 4 - its located between your thumb and index finger, in the meaty tissue of your palm.
+My favourite acupressure point for relaxation is called LI 4 - it's located between your thumb and index finger, in the meaty tissue of your palm.
 When you press down on it, you should feel an uncomfortable achy sensation.
-Its great for acute feelings of stress, headaches, or any tension felt in the head or neck area.
-Hold it for 1 minute, both sides.
+It's great for acute feelings of stress, headaches, or any tension felt in the head or neck area.
+Hold it for 1 minute, on both sides.
 This point is not to be used during pregnancy.